 In the preparation of Vanuatu's Second National Communication, the country team was trained in the use of SimCLIM, a tool for assessing the effects and risks of climate change on a very local level.
 SimCLIM is still in use in some departments, and has recently been updated to the AR5 results.
 Vanuatu is represented on a 1km scale, and the different provinces are available as different areas.
-SimCLIM can also be used to analyse extreme events.
-It is recommended to renew the current licences, so the AR5 update can be used, and have a refresher training for a wider group in how SimCLIM 2013 can be used for policy planning and development work that is needed for the disaster risk reduction and management.
+SimCLIM can also analyse extreme events.
+It is recommended to renew the current licences, so the AR5 update can be used, and have a refresher training for a wider group in how to used SimCLIM for the policy planning and development work that is needed for the disaster risk reduction and management.